You may wish to see an introductory page with a map first.

 player pursued his own advantage and changes of alliances were very frequent with one remarkable exception: Venice and Genoa would

 Genoa had a strong economic influence in the region with a well organized trade route on the Black Sea.
 Relations between Genoa and the Ottomans were generally good and in 1354 the Ottomans established their permanent rule over a series of towns on the European coast of the Sea of Marmara thanks to an alliance with Genoa.
 For this reason the Genoese did not react to the construction of Anadolu Hisar.

 The main purpose of the fortress was to protect a small bay where a few Ottoman ships could moor and to provide a secure location for the sultan's troops while they were waiting to be ferried across the Bosporus.
 A small stream near the fortress provided a supply of fresh water.

 The fortress was composed of an inner square castle surrounded by walls strengthened by a few towers.
-At that time artillery had not yet been developed in Europe, so Anadolu Hisar was designed to cope with catapults and similar siege engines.
+At that time artillery had not yet been developed, so Anadolu Hisar was designed to cope with catapults and similar siege engines.

 Ottoman miniature showing (left) Rumeli Hisar and

 The threat posed by Anadolu Hisar to the passage of hostile ships was rather limited, even when towards 1450 new weaponry (cannon and bombards) was